joffy2/zam_mines_public/README.md

   * The 'matching' notebook applies statistical matching to create matched dataset for each mine.
   * The 'outcome_analysis' notebook applies statistical models for each mine to estimate the average treatment effect using R-INLA.

-The 'mines_active_from' csv file detils the active from year attrubtied to all issued large scale mining leases (at Feburary 2020).
+The 'mines_active_from' csv file details the active from year attributed to all issued large scale mining leases (at February 2020).

 Links to data sources are in the 'data_source' file

 ```
 # Package versions used